boburjon-orifzoda/marketplace-b2b-platform/business-rules.md

 - managers
 - couriers

+## Sales Manager Incentive Logic
+Sales managers may receive performance-based percentages for:
+- direct product sales
+- achieved sales volume
+- new client acquisition
+- repeat commercial activity

-## Courier Incentive Example
+## Courier Incentive Logic
-If a courier delivers more than a defined daily threshold, an additional percentage-based incentive is applied.
+If a courier delivers more than a defined daily threshold, an additional percentage-based incentive may be applied.

 ## Department Rule Ownership
-Certain KPI percentages and performance thresholds are controlled by business / marketing department rules.
+Certain KPI percentages, thresholds, and incentive policies are controlled by business / marketing department rules.